TokaThanos/EntityFrameworkCoreProject/README.md

 docker compose up -d
 ```

-This will start a SQL Server instance on port 1433.
+This will start a PostgreSQL instance on port 5432.

 ### 3. Apply and List Entity Framework Core Migrations